Mass Mutual CareChoice One Fails to Deliver

 Once again, for the same premium deposit by the 60 year old couple the benefit differential between the two policies is staggering.

-The State Life Asset Care policy will provide each 60 year old insured with $10,083 month, lifetime coverage.
+The OneAmerica Asset Care policy will provide each 60 year old insured with $7562 month, and Lifetime Unlimited LTC coverage.
 Mass Mutual will offer you $6376 month, 4 year benefit period if you are male, and only $5583 month, 4 year benefit period if you are female.

-Obviously to have $10,000 month per person is better for you than to only have long term care benefits of $5500 - $6300 month.
-And Lifetime unlimited benefit periods are surely better for you than to only have 4 year benefit periods.
+Obviously to have $7562 month per person is better for you than to only have long term care benefits of $5500 - $6300 month.
+And Lifetime Unlimited benefit periods are surely better for you than to only have 4 year benefit periods.
 Game over.

 Recently Mass Mutual entered into a marketing agreement with Fidelity Investments.
-If Fidelity Investments manages your money, you may be pitched this Mass Mutual CareChoice One policy from a Fidelity Investments employee.
-Please be aware Fidelity Investments is contractually obligated to sell the Mass Mutual CareChoice one policy to you.
-It is the only long term care insurance policy Fidelity is allowed to sell you.
-The non-competitive nature of the Mass Mutual CareChoice One policy benefits underscores why it is critically important for you to work with an independent expert in long term care insurance, whether myself or someone else.
+If Fidelity Investments manages your money, you may be pitched this Mass Mutual CareChoice policy from a Fidelity Investments employee.
+You may also be pitched the New York Life Asset Flex policy, which is also a very poor value in this marketplace.
+Please be aware Fidelity Investments is contractually obligated to sell you either the Mass Mutual CareChoice policy or the New York Life Asset Flex policy to you.
+These two policies are the only long term care insurance policies Fidelity is allowed to sell you.
+The non-competitive nature of the Mass Mutual CareChoice One policy (and New York Life Asset Flex) benefits underscores why it is critically important for you to work with an independent expert in long term care insurance, whether myself or someone else.

 Receive your free customized illustrations and quotes

 I am an independent agent and licensed in all 50 states.
-To receive your free customized illustrations for all of the leading long term care insurance companies including Lincoln Financial Group, OneAmerica/State Life, Pacific Life, Mutual of Omaha, Mass Mutual, Nationwide Financial, Minnesota Life, State Farm, NY Life, Northwestern Mutual, Transamerica, Global Atlantic and more.
+To receive your free customized illustrations for all of the leading long term care insurance companies including Securian SecureCare, Lincoln Moneyguard, OneAmerica Asset Care, Pacific Life, Mutual of Omaha, Nationwide CareMatters II, Transamerica, Global Atlantic and more.
 Please call me at (800) 891-5824 or complete your quote request below.